kaiserkasthuri/soc_analyst_labs/phishing_email_investigation/planet_prestige/README.md

 ## File Analysis

 - I used HxD to examine the extracted files.
-Attackers often remove or alter file extensions to conceal the true file type.
+Attackers usually remove the file extension to confuse the victim.
+So the victim unknowingly opens the file and executes malware on the system.
 - One of the files opened in Excel showed suspicious, unreadable content.
-After removing the cell formatting, I found hidden Base64 text embedded in the sheet—another clear sign of obfuscation.
+After removing the cell formatting, I found that hidden Base64 text is in sheet 3.

 <img src="https://github.com/ImanKasthuri/soc_analyst_labs/blob/main/phishing_email_investigation/planet_prestige/screenshots/Screenshot%204.png?raw=true">